 Training for eligible individuals receiving a kit on how to use it must be provided on an individual basis, in real-time, and not in group settings.
-In the case of service provision for an eligible individual who is not at the pharmacy, the authorized pharmacy member must offer real-time virtual training on the use of the naloxone kit, if required.
+In the case of service provision for an eligible individual who is not at the pharmacy, the Part A pharmacist or other authorized pharmacy staff must offer real-time virtual training on the use of the naloxone kit, if required.
 Training consisting solely of instructional videos or websites is not permitted.